DevNatan/inventory-framework/README.md

     @Override
     public final void onRender(final ViewContext context) {
-        // We can get the player from inventory.
+        // We can get the player from inventory
         Player player = context.getPlayer();

-        // We put the Stone in slot 14. (we written 14 because our slots starts at 1) context.slot(14, new ItemStack(Material.STONE));
+        // We put the Stone in slot 14 context.slot(14, new ItemStack(Material.STONE));

-        // Also, we can put the Stone in row 1, column 5. context.slot(1, 5, new ItemStack(Material.STONE));
+        // Also, we can put the Stone in row 1, column 5 context.slot(1, 5, new ItemStack(Material.STONE));

-        // We can also put the Stone in row 3, column 5.
-        ViewItem myItem = context.slot(3, 5, new ItemStack(Material.STONE));
+        // We can also put the Stone in row 3, column 5 ViewItem myItem = context.slot(3, 5, new ItemStack(Material.STONE));

-        // We can add a click event.
+        // We can add a click event
         myItem.onClick(() -> {
             player.sendMessage("You clicked on the stone!");
         });